PEOPLE'S LACROSSE

 REPS4 rounds of 45 seconds

-KEY FOCUSStay on the balls of your feet, hips low
+KEY FOCUSStay on the balls of your feet, hips low — be ready to change direction

 2V2 DRILLS